Kaktushose/jda-commands/wiki/docs/interactions/components.md

     ```

 !!! note
-    <net.dv8tion.jda.api.components.buttons.ButtonStyle#PREMIUM> is not supported by JDA-Commands.
+    <ButtonStyle#PREMIUM> is not supported by JDA-Commands.

 ### emoji
 Sets the emoji of a button.